 After running source ~/.zshrc, I can use:

-pomo # today's entries
+pomo # today's sessions

-pomo yesterday # yesterday's entries
+pomo yesterday # yesterday's sessions

 The source code is available on GitHub.